How To Potty Train an Akita Puppy in 5 Easy Steps

 Tip #2: Pick up your puppy’s water dish about two hours before bedtime

-Do this to reduce the likelihood that your puppy needs to relieve himself during the night.
+Do this to reduce the likelihood that your puppy needs to relieve themselves during the night.

 Tip #3: Use crate training as an aid to potty training